Alex1s/scriptParser/README.md

-Enter what troop is in what slot.
+Enter what troop is in what slot in the "slotNames.txt".
 Leave slots empty you dont use.
-See below on how to name troops
+See below on how to name troops:

 | real Name  | script name |
 | ------------- | ------------- |